frank-Regal/augmented_reality_robot_control/README.md

 ### System Overview
 <img src="media/ar_overview.png" alt="drawing" width="650"/>

-##### Figure 1: showing an example of how this Unity Application fits into the overall system to control robots.
+##### Figure 1: Showing an example of how this Unity Application fits into the overall system to control robots.
 This flow chart is for the Kinova robots, but a similar flow chart is used for the baxter robot.
+The orange highlights were this project fits in.

 ## Getting Started
 ### Tested Versions